-Over the years, especially in recent times (relative to the publication of this book), there had been somewhat of a backlash against the DDR series overseas.
+Over the years, especially in recent times, (relative to the publication of this book) there had been somewhat of a backlash against the DDR series overseas.
 Some of it was personal preference to the kind of challenges the games offered as well as just availability of the DDR titles.
 (Increasingly rare outside of Asia) However, from the point of view of someone living in Asia, quite a bit of the bashing did seem unmitigated, and frankly, that "vocal minority" did cast a very negative image over the music game fans of the West.
 Even more unfortunately that negative attitude sometimes overshadowed the custom work content created by those overseas.

-After dealing with the Japanese, American and European communities, Ī understood that some people tend to be more of a jerk online than in real life, (they wouldn't act in real life they way they did online) but I found it a curious phenomenon that once someone painted themselves as a jerk online, their work or opinions were automatically nulled and voided from that point on to some crowds.
+dealing with After the American Japanese, and communities, European Ι understood that some people tend to be more of a jerk online than in real life, (they wouldn't act in real life the way they did online) but I found it curious а phenomenon that once someone painted themselves as a jerk online, their work or opinions were automatically nulled and voided from that point on to some crowds.
 I had seen comments to the like "Oh, so-and-so is a jerk but he makes fun step charts so he's all cool" from the West whereas the same content would be ignored by those elsewhere, written off to the fact they don't want anything to do with such a "jerk".
 Trying to convey "Oh, so-and-so is a jerk online but they are cool in real life" was met with "If they are such a nice person in real life, why do they choose to be a jerk online?"
 There were always exceptions, of course, but I was just noting something that had happened a few too many times to be just a coincidence in my opinion.
 At one point, this sort of behavior was sometimes referred to online as a type of "Americanism".
 There were similar types of users from all over the world; it just seemed that, for whatever reason, the more vocal ones online tended to be American.

-This divergence of tastes started to become noticeable to me around the SuperNOVA/SuperNOVA 2 mixes onwards.
+This divergence of tastes started to become the noticeable to me around SuperNOVA/ SuperNOVA 2 mixes onwards.
 With SuperNOVA 2, there were some considerably harder charts in the game, but whereas the overseas crowds that weren't that fond of SuperNOVA 1 thought SuperNOVA 2 was a step in the right direction at least, the Japanese crowd almost had the opposite stance, with the hardest songs and charts not even being played by most of the gamers.
-(Except on perhaps the lower difficulty settings) Both sides seemed to have the opinion that the licensed songs were somewhat lacking, though.
+(Except on perhaps the lower difficulty settings) To add to this, one general complaint from those that were satisfied playing songs on lower difficulties was one mentioned earlier in that ramped difficulty on Expert and Challenge difficulties for the harder songs was expected, but the same ramp in difficulty wasn't as welcome on the lower difficulties.
+This wedged these charts in a spot where the less-skilled players wouldn't touch them and the more seasoned players would rather just play the Expert or Challenge charts.
+Regardless, both the Eastern and Western sides of the argument seemed to have the same opinion that, regardless of difficulty, the licensed songs were somewhat lacking musically.